sciencebox/kuboxed/README.md

 ### 2. Deployment of EOS
-*Note:* The deployment of EOS in Kubernetes will be re-implemented using StatefulSets (https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/).
-For the time being, EOS is deployed via simple Pods and requires several manual steps to be performed by the system administrator.
+EOS is deployed using Pods and requires several manual steps to be performed by the system administrator to make the network configuration and the storage persistent.

 #### a.
 EOS Management Server (MGM)